Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 ```
 After that a QR code will appear in your console, scan the code with your phone and an instance of the mobile application should load.

-## To deploy to iPhone through XCode (Google Maps doesn't currently work and not sure why you would want to do this)
+## Deploying to iPhone through XCode (Google Maps doesn't currently work and not sure why you would want to do this)
 1) Create a **.xcodeworkspaceproj** by running: ```npx expo run:ios```
 2) Start XCode and open the **.xcodeworkspaceproj**
 3) If you haven't already sign up for a **PERSONAL** Apple Developer Account (This will be free if not you're looking at the wrong thing, this will not cost $99)